 Intelligent open source means taking care of your OSS ecosystem.
 Being a data-driven OSPO team is important to know about the OSS projects a company releases, contributes or uses.
 This blog post focuses on statistics for an important task of OSPO teams.
 What are the common pitfalls when analyzing an OSS Ecosystem and how to solve them?Continue reading “What OSPO managers lack today when using marketing stats (but software development analytics gives)”

-Bitergia year in review is here for 2019!
-This post summarizes Bitergia’s main activities across this year.
-Continue reading “A year in review: Bitergia 2019”
+Bitergia year in review is here for 2020!
+This post summarizes Bitergia’s main activities across this year: The new OSS Community Metrics as a service platform, the growth in business and as a result, the growth in our team and main GrimoireLab improvements.
+Keep reading to learn more!Continue reading “A year in review: Bitergia 2020”